2017 Community Newsletter

 • Come along to the Lenswood Forest Range Community Association AGM and Picnic Planning meeting from 12 noon on Saturday 29th July at the Lenswood Oval

 • Come along to other planning meetings.
 You can keep an eye out on the Lenswood and Forest Range Post Office noticeboards for updates on meeting dates and times.
-Meeting information is also posted on the Lenswood Forest Range Community Association Website at http://lenswood-forestrange.org.au/
+Meeting information is also posted on the Lenswood Forest Range Community Association Website at https://lenswood-forestrange.org.au/

 • Follow our Lenswood Centenary Facebook Page https://www.facebook.com/LenswoodCentenary/ to keep informed